 - Place the milk and salt into a medium pot and heat over medium heat.

 - Place the egg yolks, brown sugar, and flour in a separate bowl and whisk together.
 When the milk starts to simmer, pour a half cup into the egg mixture while whisking it.
 Temper the eggs and add them to the pot with the milk.

 - Cook over medium heat, whisking constantly until the mixture thickens and comes to a full boil.
 Boil for 1 minute.

 - Remove the pot from the stove and add in the Chocolate Hazelnut spread, stirring until combined.

-- Pour the hot pudding into the trust and spread evenly with an offset spatula.
+- Pour the hot pudding into the crust and spread evenly with an offset spatula.

 - Place a large piece of plastic wrap over the tart to prevent a skin from forming.
 Refrigerate the tart for at least 2 hours to overnight to set.

-- Melt the chocolate, butter and corn syrup together and stir until smooth.
-Remove the plastic wrap from the from the tart and pour over the chocolate glaze.
+- Melt the chocolate, butter, and corn syrup together and stir until smooth.
+Remove the plastic wrap from the tart and pour over the chocolate glaze.
 Place the tart back in the fridge for at least 30 minutes to firm up.